aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

 However, holding an RwaAToken is purposefully more restrictive than merely holding an RWA Token.
 RWA Tokens subject holders to Issuer whitelisting and transfer mechanisms, but RwaATokens are fully locked and cannot be transferred by holders themselves.

-To accommodate edge cases, a protocol-wide RWA aToken Transfer Admin is also added, allowing Issuers the ability to forcibly transfer RWA aTokens on behalf of end users (without needing approval).
+For added security and robustness, a protocol-wide RWA aToken Transfer Admin is also added, allowing Issuers the ability to forcibly transfer RWA aTokens on behalf of end users (without needing approval).
 These transfers will still enforce collateralization and health factor requirements as in existing Aave peer-to-peer aToken transfers.

 As with the standard Aave instance, an asset can be listed in Horizon through the usual configuration process.
 This instance is primarily aimed at onboarding stablecoins to be borrowed by RWA holders.